me-majidi/gulp-split-css/README.md

 # gulp-split-css
-A gulp plugin that can splits css files into multiple files base on conditions and selectors.
-It can be helpfull for splitting css files for multi language applications and create defferent stylesheets for each language.
+Gulp plugin that can split CSS files into multiple files base on conditions and selectors.
+It can break CSS files for multi-language applications and create different stylesheets for each language.

 ## Installation
 ```shell